 To some degree, we are unable to use sex for this purpose because of all of the baggage that we and our partners carry – not just around sex itself and our own personal relationship with it, but our personal relationship with ourself.

-Most of you are probably aware of what a chakra is and how those energy centers become blocked with negative energies resultant from various emotional experiences (fears) throughout our lives that haven’t been released.
+You may be aware of what a chakra is and how those energy centers become blocked with negative energies resultant from various emotional experiences (fears) throughout our lives that haven’t been released.

-Instead of opening ourselves up and being vulnerable and comfortable in who we really are, we put on this suit of armor – usually a form of attitude – to protect ourselves.
-To allow us to be someone else, anyone else, that we perceive to be better or stronger than who we really are.
+Instead of opening ourselves up and being vulnerable and comfortable in who we really are, we put on this suit of armor, usually a form of attitude, to protect ourselves; to allow us to be someone else, anyone else, that we perceive to be better or stronger than who we really are.

 Our inability to be vulnerable with ourselves directly impacts our ability to be vulnerable with someone else.
 The armor never comes off, even when we’re naked.
 We only allow ourselves to connect with our partner at the most basic levels, never achieving true trust and thus, true intimacy.